 The Modern Slavery Act (the ‘Act’) became law on 26 March 2015.
 Section 54 of the Act, ‘Transparency in Supply Chains’, requires every organisation carrying on a business in the UK with a total annual turnover of £36m or more to produce an annual Statement; setting out the steps they have taken to tackle slavery and human trafficking in their organisation and supply chains.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015.

 1. Our organisation

-ActionAid in the UK (AAUK) is a member of the ActionAid International federation; a global partnership working together against poverty and co-ordinated by the ActionAid International (AAI) Secretariat based in Johannesburg, South Africa.
+ActionAid in the UK (AAUK) is a member of the ActionAid International federation; a global partnership working together to support women and girls, as part of our works against poverty and co-ordinated by the ActionAid International (AAI) Secretariat based in Johannesburg, South Africa.

 2.1.
 Our values